donalmurtagh/iou/README.md

-# What is IOU?
+## What is IOU?
-A desktop application that helps two people keep track of money owed by one to the other.
+A free desktop application that helps two people keep track of money owed by one to the other.
 It would typically be useful to a couple, roommates, or any two people that incur shared expenses and/or lend money to each other.
 IOU keeps a record of all transactions and calculates the current balance (shown in red below).

 ![Expense](docs/screenshot.png)

-# How does it work?
+## How does it work?
 IOU supports two types of transactions, payments and expenses.

-## Expenses
+### Expenses
 Shared expenses should be entered into the table on the right-hand side.
 It is assumed that all shared expenses should be split 50/50.
 For example, if Ann and Bob have a current balance of $0 (neither owes the other anything), then they receive a gas bill for $100, Ann pays $20 and Bob pays $80, the expense should be entered like so: